cyverse-archive/Donkey/doc/endpoints/misc.md

 Secured Endpoint: POST /secured/preferences

 This service can be used to save arbitrary user preferences.
-The POST body is stored without modification and can be retrieved by sending a GET request to the same URL.
+The body must contain all of the preferences for the user; any key-value pairs that are missing will be removed from the preferences.
+Please note that the "defaultOutputDir" and the "systemDefaultOutputDir" will always be present, even if not included in the JSON passed in.

 Example: